 Just because something might get ripped, get a hole, or break whilst you’re away and you don’t have the materials to fix it there and then, it doesn’t mean you won’t be able to mend it when you get home.
 If you empty the shower gel bottle and can’t find a plastic bottle bank to recycle it, don’t just throw it away, ask at reception where the recycling can go or take it home to where you know the recycling options.
 Being responsible with your rubbish and not just throwing stuff away will save it from ending up in the landfill when it can be recycled.

 Think About Your Souvenirs and Holiday Keepsakes

-You might want to buy a souvenir or keepsake to remember your holiday by, or buy a present to say thank you to someone who watered your plants, and you’ll find a great variety of fantastic gifts and mementos to choose from within the town.
+You might want to buy a souvenir or keepsake to remember your holiday by or buy a present to say thank you to someone who watered your plants, and you’ll find a great variety of fantastic gifts and mementos to choose from within the town.
 But try and think about what you are picking up, will it break easily or get forgotten about or quickly end up in the bin?
 Is it wrapped in unnecessary plastic?
-Why not find a souvenir made from wood, sustainable or recycled materials which you can pick up instead.
-Or if you’re travelling home soon and don’t have far to go, why not choose an edible, locally produced, present instead which will be enjoy and the wrapping recycled or composted.
+Why not find a souvenir made from sustainable or recycled materials which you can pick up instead.
+Or if you’re travelling home soon and don’t have far to go, why not choose an edible, locally produced, present instead which will be enjoyed and the wrapping recycled or composted.

 Reusable Shopping Bags